BlackZork/mqmgateway/README.md

     Modbus register type: coil, input, holding

+  * **count**

+     If defined, then this describes register range to poll.
+Register range is always polled with a single modbus_read_registers(3) call

   * **converter** (optional)

     The name of function that should be called to convert register u_int16 value to MQTT UTF-8 value.
-Format of function name is `plugin name.function name`.
+Format of function name is `plugin_name.function_name`.
 See converters for details.

   The following examples show how to combine *name*, *register*, *register_type*, and *converter* to output different state values: